KIDO BUTAI

 SHINSHU MARU's stern.
 This causes a depth charge explosion that kills about 70

-men and causes rudder damage.
+men and causes rudder damage to SHINSHU MARU and starts a fire on ARIMASAN MARU's bow.
 KASHII takes SHINSHU MARU in tow.
-ARIMASAN MARU is
+ARIMASAN MARU was

-lightly damaged in the attack and heads for Kirun with KASHII and SHINSHU MARU.
+lightly damaged by the prematures and collision and detached for Kirun with KASHII and SHINSHU MARU.

 unsuccessfully by LtCdr (later Captain) Enrique D. Haskins' new USS GUITARRO